 No classroom decorations list is complete without having some motivational posters on it!
 Teachers know how much they love motivational sayings, and these posters have come a long way since the days of cute cats saying nice things.
-I absolutely LOVE this set of motivational posters on Amazon because they look bright, fresh, and modern.
+I absolutely LOVE this set of motivational posters because they look bright, fresh, and modern.
 Plus, any of these can easily be put into inexpensive plastic frames and made to look even better!

 These classroom decorations are versatile enough to be changed out frequently and allow students to enjoy a bright and colorful learning space inside the classroom or in the school hallway, all the while being encouraged.